Was it something I said?

 As much as you might think, I am not an ego maniac.

-I love to write because I kind of have a crush on you.
+I love to write because I kind of has a crush on you.

 So hearing from you means a whole lot to me.